Make Me Smile (Come Up and See Me): Release

-"Make Me Smile (Come Up and See Me)" became Steve Harley and Cockney Rebel's biggest selling hit, selling over one million copies globally.
-It was also the band's only number-one hit in their home country, topping both the UK Singles Chart and the Irish Singles Chart in February 1975.
-In addition to this, it was the band's only chart entry in America, reaching No. 96 on the Billboard Hot 100 chart in 1976.
+"Make Me Smile (Come Up and See Me)" became Steve Harley and Cockney Rebel's biggest selling hit and has sold over 1.5 million copies worldwide as of 2015.
+It was also the band's only number-one hit in their home country, topping the UK Singles Chart in February 1975.
+It reached number one on the Irish Singles Chart the same month.
+In addition to this, it was the band's only Billboard entry in the US, reaching number 96 on the Billboard Hot 100 chart in 1976.
+Upon hearing the news that the single had reached number one in the UK, the band, who were in Los Angeles at the time, celebrated by jumping fully clothed into their hotel's swimming pool.